mateusz-meksula/flash-accounts/README.md

 ```

 With that directory structure, the `APP_DIRS` setting value in the `TEMPLATES` section in project's `settings.py` must be set to `True`.
-If you want to provide your onw email templates, you must place them in a valid Django templates directory.
+If you want to provide your own email templates, you must place them in a valid Django templates directory.

 Example:
 You can specify general templates directory: